 You may also enjoy…You Might Be A Homeschool Mom If…

 I mean, do you feel me?
 Or am in an ocean of homeschool mom insanity all by myself?
 Because my fear is that my kids are going to someday end up on the psychiatrist’s couch saying (with copious amounts of sarcasm and air quotes): Yeah.
 My mom “homeschooled” me but I really think it was just a ploy for her to be able to spend more time on her “writing career”.

 You guys.
 My overactive mama brain.
-UGH.

-So how am I dealing with it?
+So how did I deal with it?

 Me: So, you spend a lot of time with your computers and playing guitar and all your interests, right?
 And that’s cool, right?